CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

      <validation step="d02480d1-77db-498c-8f14-61b3dbc8169b" />

-#### Task 2 - Add a Windows license to Raul (Read-Only)

-You have to add and remove licenses via the Microsoft 365 admin center.
-This is a relatively new change.

-1. Open a new tab in your browser.

-2. Connect to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).

-3. Log in as your administrator account if prompted.

-4. From the menu on the left, select **Billing** and then select **Licenses**.

-5. Select **Windows 10/11 Enterprise E3** license from the list.

-6. Choose the **+ Assign licenses** item.

-7. Search for **Andre Lawson** in the list.

-8. Once you have added Andre, select **Assign**.

-9. Return to the browser tab with **Microsoft Entra admin center** open.

-10. Navigate back to the **All Users** in the left navigation, under **Identity**, select **Users**

-11. In the Users page, select **Andre Lawson**.

-12. In the left navigation, select **Licenses**.

-13. Notice that the license has been assigned.

-14. You can exit out of the license screen.

 ## Review